 Panasonic GX7 versus Olympus E-P5

-The side-by-side display below illustrates the physical size and weight of the Panasonic GX7 and the Olympus E-P5.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX7 – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Panasonic GX7 and the Olympus E-P5 is provided in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the GX7 – represents the basis for the calculations across all the size and weight measures).